Azure/azure-quickstart-templates/quickstarts/microsoft.hdinsight/hdinsight-linux-add-edge-node/README.md

 ---
 description: This template allows you to create an empty edge node and add it to an existing HDInsight cluster.
-For more information, see https://docs.microsoft.com/azure/hdinsight/hdinsight-apps-use-edge-node
+For more information, see https&#58;//docs.microsoft.com/azure/hdinsight/hdinsight-apps-use-edge-node
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: hdinsight-linux-add-edge-node
 languages:
 - json
 ---